David7Fh/Granny-Recaptured-Helper-Mod/README.md

 INSTALLATION:
 1. Install MelonLoader into your "Granny - Recaptured" game folder.
 2. Run the game once.
-3. Drag the 'GrannyHelper.dll' into the 'Mods' folder in your game directory.
+3. Drag the 'GrannyXslayderMod.dll' into the 'Mods' folder in your game directory.
 4. Run the game!

 FEATURES: